-I always have such a hard time coming up with presents for men, and Father’s Day is no exception!
-I want to do crafts with the kids that will appeal to the majority of dads (while also being appropriate to give to single moms or other male relatives) while also being a craft that the kids can complete on their own.
+I always have a hard time coming up with presents for dads, and Father’s Day is no exception!
+I want to do crafts with the kids that will appeal to the majority of dads while also being appropriate to give to single moms or other male relatives.

 - Ink pad